US Visa Interview Philippines 2023: Effective Tips To Pass

 k.
 When do you plan to travel?/Have you already booked your flight?

 Ideally, you should apply for a US tourist visa 2 to 3 months before your intended travel date.

 Because there’s no guarantee that you’ll be approved to get a US visa, don’t book plane tickets yet.
 Remember, international airlines don’t issue refunds for applicants whose US visa applications have been rejected.

 l.
-How can you assure me that you’ll come back from the US?/ What would make you go back to the Philippines?
+How can you assure me you’ll return from the US?/What would make you return to the Philippines?

 Whether it’s a business, career, property, or continuing education, explain to the Consular officer that you have strong ties to the Philippines because of something important you left behind.

-Provide as much supporting documents as needed.
-In case you won’t be returning to the Philippines anytime soon, be honest about it and give a valid reason like your desire to travel to more countries after your US trip.
+Provide as many supporting documents as needed.
+If you won’t return to the Philippines anytime soon, be honest and give a valid reason, like your desire to travel to more countries after your US trip.

 - What’s your highest educational attainment?
-(Consular officers may give extra points to those who are candidates for a Bachelor’s or Masters degree since they have a reason to go back to the Philippines).
+(Consular officers may give extra points to candidates for a Bachelor’s or Master’s degree since they have a reason to return to the Philippines).

 - Have you been denied a visa earlier?
 (If you have applied for any foreign visa in the past, rest assured the Consular officer knows about it.
 Be honest).

 - Why have you chosen the US over other countries?
 (This is in line with the purpose of your trip, so make sure you have a valid reason to be there).